sohaibhazama/sohaibhazama/README.md

 # Hi there 👋, I'm Sohaib Hazama
 ## Software Developer and Computer Scientist
-I am a Software Developer and Computer Scientist with a Bachelor of Science in Computer Science.
-I am passionate about programming and science.
-I am interested in Software Engineering and Computational science, especially computational physics, and biology.
+I'm a Computer Scientist, Software Developer, and a Civil Servant at the Alabama Office of Information Technology.
+I received my Bachelor of Science in Computer Science at Auburn University at Montgomery.
+I'm passionate about programming, math, and science.
+I'm interested in Software Engineering, Computational Mathematics, and Computational Science, especially computational physics and biology.

 Skills: C++ / Python / C# / ASP.NET MVC / ASP.NET Core / Machine Learning / Computer Graphics / GPU Programming / Parallel Programming / REACT / JS / HTML / CSS